 When creating an activity rule, the rule status is Active by default, which means the system will begin collecting logs, and the rule will be enforced.
 You also have the option to set the rule status to Monitor, which enables you review logs before enforcing the rule.
 Later, you can also set the rule to Inactive, which means the system is no longer collecting logs, and the rule isn't enforced.

-After you have created a rule using the investigation tool, you’re directed to the Rule details page, where you can review the rule’s details and scope, the conditions for the rule, and the actions that are triggered when thresholds are met.
+After you create an activity rule, you can go to the Rules page to view the rule’s details and scope, the conditions for the rule, and the actions that are triggered when thresholds are met.

-Click Rules to see a list of all rules that have been created by all administrators in your domain.
+From the Rules page, you can also see a list of all rules that have been created by administrators in your domain.
+Go to the Google Admin console home page, and click Rules.

 From the Rules page, administrators within your domain are able to view rules created by other administrators, depending on the data source for the rule and the privileges of each administrator.
 For example, an administrator might have view privileges for Drive log events, but not for Gmail log events, and therefore they’re unable to view any rules that are based on Gmail log events.